dandeviant/Daffman-File-Manager/README.md

 ---

+### Notes for rogress and bug fixes are available in tasks-pending.md

 ### About

 1. DAFFMAN is a NAS file manager built on Python and built for Debian Linux system running Bash/ZSH shell